syscallme/AI-ResourceHub-react/Readme.md

 - Submit a pull request with necessary details.
 - Congratulations on your successful contribution!

-> If you aim to submit changes for styling and
+> If you aim to submit changes for styling and other React-related enhancements, kindly include some photos /